The Chinese elm bonsai tree is a favorite of growers everywhere. It is especially popular with beginners. It's fast growing and easy to care for.

 The left side is the original tree.

-An air layer (covered in foil) has been placed on a good branch for new a short, fat, informal upright.
+An air layer (covered in foil) has been placed on a good branch to use as a new a short, fat, informal upright.
 New elm plants are easily grown from cuttings and air layers.

 Even pieces of elm root, can be grown into bonsai!
 Spring and early summer are the best times to try these techniques.

 The roots of this tree tend to be very long and are perfect for root over rock and exposed root style.
 When grown from cuttings, the trunks are most often straight and make good upright trees.

-While they are young, they can easily be wired into curved shapes and are suited to many bonsai styles..
+While they are young, they can easily be wired into curved shapes and are suited to many bonsai styles.

 Many of the existing roots were removed to create the “Dancing Lady.”
 Today, it is the very good care of Johnson Teh, Miami, FL

 The bonsai elm has very few pests.
 However ...
 Aphids on new growth are likely, especially in spring.
 A good spray from a garden hose can often resolve this minor problem, if caught early.

 Black spots on leaves are the first sign of a fungus that seems to like elm.
 Poor soil can cause an environment for fungus.
 Fast draining soil is important.